-Daisy, Princess of Pless was a fabulously wealthy British-born society beauty.
-She married into the Prussian House of Hochberg and had 3 sons.
-Daisy was an Englishwoman in Germany during World War 1.
-How did she survive?
+Daisy, Princess of Pless, was a wealthy British-born society beauty.
+She married into the Prussian House of Hochberg and was an Englishwoman in Germany during WWI.

 The Commonwealth of Nations evolved from the British Empire, but its member states do not need ties to it or to have HM Queen Elizabeth II as their monarch.
 What does the Commonwealth of Nations do?
 Find out more about it here.

-British Prime Minister Spencer Perceval was the son of the 2nd Earl Egmont and he enjoyed notable careers in law and politics before he took the top job in 1809.
-On 11th May 1812, he was assassinated by John Bellingham in the lobby of the House of Commons.
+British Prime Minister Spencer Perceval was the son of the 2nd Earl Egmont, and he enjoyed notable careers in law and politics before he took the top job in 1809.
+On 11 May 1812, he was assassinated by John Bellingham in the lobby of the House of Commons.

-Kat Ashley (nee Champernowne) was employed as the future Queen Elizabeth I's governess in 1537.
-As Elizabeth grew older the two women became friends and allies in the Tudor world of intrigues and power struggles.
-Kat guarded and guided her royal friend well.
+Kat Ashley was employed as the future Queen Elizabeth I's governess in 1537.
+The two women became allies in the Tudor world of intrigues and power struggles.

-Woodstock Manor, later Woodstock Palace in Oxfordshire, England was a royal hunting lodge, a hideaway for a mistress, the birthplace of princes and a jail for Elizabeth Tudor before she became Queen Elizabeth I. Today Blenheim Palace's grounds cover its location.
+Woodstock Palace in Oxfordshire, England, was a royal hunting lodge, hideaway for a mistress, birthplace of princes and jail for Elizabeth Tudor (Queen Elizabeth I).

 "Have fun on purpose" was a tip I was given to offset the negative news stream.
 It's great for your mental health because you need to escape from the real world and you can't be positive and negative at the same time.